On Expressivity of Height in Neural Networks: RELATED WORK

-The construction analysis is to find a family of functions that are hard to approximate by a shallow network, but can be efficiently approximated by a deep network. \cite{eldan2016power} built a special radial function that is expressible by a 3-layer neural network with a polynomial number of neurons, but a 2-layer network can do the same level approximation only with an exponential number of neurons.
+The construction analysis is to find an explicit family of functions that are hard to approximate by a shallow network, but can be efficiently approximated by a deep network. \cite{eldan2016power} built a special radial function that is expressible by a 3-layer neural network with a polynomial number of neurons, but a 2-layer network can do the same level approximation only with an exponential number of neurons.
 Later, \cite{safran2017depth} extended this result to a ball function, which is a more natural separation result. \cite{venturi2021depth} generalized the construction of this type to a non-radial function. \cite{telgarsky2015representation, telgarsky2016benefits} used an $\mathcal{O}(k^2)$-layer network to construct a sawtooth function.
-Given that such a function has an exponential number of pieces, it cannot be expressed by an $\mathcal{O}(k)$-layer network, unless the width is $\mathcal{O}(\exp(k))$. \cite{arora2016understanding} estimated the maximal number of pieces a network can produce, and established the size-piece relation to advance the depth separation results from ($k^2$, $k$) to ($k$, $k'$), where $k'<k$.
-Other smart constructions include polynomials \citep{rolnick2017power}, functions of a compositional structure \citep{poggio2017and}, Gaussian mixture models \citep{jalali2019efficient}, and so on.
-Our work also includes the construction, and we use an intra-linked network to efficiently build a sawtooth function.
+Given that such a function has an exponential number of pieces, it cannot be expressed by an $\mathcal{O}(k)$-layer network, unless the width is $\mathcal{O}(\exp(k))$. \cite{arora2016understanding} estimated the maximal number of pieces a network can produce, and established the size-piece relation to advance the depth separation results from ($k^2$, $k$) to ($k$, $k'$), where $k'<k$. \cite{daniely2017depth} proved that poly-size depth neural networks with (exponentially) bounded weights cannot approximate $f: \mathbb{S}^{d-1}\times \mathbb{S}^{d-1} \to \mathbb{R} $ which has the form $f(\x,\x')=g(\langle \x,\x'\rangle)$ whenever $g$ cannot be expressed by a low-degree polynomial.
+Other smart constructions include polynomials \cite{rolnick2017power}, functions of a compositional structure \cite{poggio2017and}, Gaussian mixture models \cite{jalali2019efficient}, and among others.
+In a broad sense, we summarize the elements of establishing a depth separation theorem as the following: i) there exists a function representable by a deep network; ii) such a function cannot be represented by a shallow network whose width is lower than a large threshold.
+Recently, \cite{malach2019deeper} explored the relationship between the expressive properties of a deep network and the trainability using gradient descent-based methods. \cite{vardi2022width} proved that there are no functions that can be expressed by wide and shallow neural networks but cannot be approximated by a narrow but deep network.

+We do not contend that depth is no longer important when a network has height.
+Instead, our work still can be regarded as the modification to the existing network.
+We assume that when a wide and deep network is given, can we make it even more powerful?
+To this end, we attempt to add intra-layer links to introduce height, which is a 2D-3D transformation for a network, as shown in Figure \ref{fig:2D3D}.
+In this transformation, while width decreases, depth remains intact.
+It is worth mentioning that as long as the width is greater than 1, the 2D-3D transformation is feasible.